raspberrypi/documentation/hardware/raspberrypi/dpi/README.md

 ## GPIO Pins

-One of the alternate functions selectable on bank 0 of the Raspbery Pi GPIO is DPI (Display Parallel Interface) which is a simple clocked parallel interface (up to 8 bits of R, G and B; clock, enable, hsync, and vsync).
+One of the alternate functions selectable on bank 0 of the Raspberry Pi GPIO is DPI (Display Parallel Interface) which is a simple clocked parallel interface (up to 8 bits of R, G and B; clock, enable, hsync, and vsync).
 This interface is available as alternate function 2 (ALT2) on GPIO bank 0:

 ![DPI Alternate GPIO function](dpi-altfn2.png)